DataDog/hiring-engineers/answers.md

 ![Answer1](ddimg1.png)

-* Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog.
+* Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

+Postgres and integration installed.

+* Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.

+See file